 - What’s On

 Rustem goes for bold, chunky forms.
 The motifs may be inspired by the Iznik/Kütahya repertoire, but he has developed a distinctive pallete: flatter and more restrained in tone than the brilliant underglaze-painted work current in Turkey, and closer to that of 19th-century European tiles.
-Blues, yellows, reds and greens are often oulined in brown, recalling the pre-Iznik cuerda seca work found in the Murad II Mosque in Edirne.
-His tile panels are in great demand on Crimea’s fashionable Yalta Riviera.
+Blues, yellows, reds and greens are often outlined in brown, recalling the pre-Iznik cuerda seca work found in the Murad II Mosque in Edirne.
+His tile panels were in great demand on Crimea’s fashionable Yalta Riviera.
 Rustem also produces glazed, unpainted classical pottery.

-Cornucopia has joined forces with the digital publishing platform Exact Editions to offer individual and institutional subscribers unlimited access to a searchable archive of fascinating back issues and every newly published issue.
-This brand new resource is available cross-platform on web, iOS and Android and offers a comprehensive search function, allowing the title’s cultural content to be delved into at the touch of a button.
+Cornucopia works in partnership with the digital publishing platform Exact Editions to offer individual and institutional subscribers unlimited access to a searchable archive of fascinating back issues and every newly published issue.
+The digital edition of Cornucopia is available cross-platform on web, iOS and Android and offers a comprehensive search function, allowing the title’s cultural content to be delved into at the touch of a button.

-Digital Subscription: £18.99 / 1 yearSubscribe now
+Digital Subscription: £18.99 / $18.99 (1 year)Subscribe now